“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 It was cocaine.
 I had already begun

-selling cocaine to my peers and was also using it myself.
+selling cocaine to my peers and was also using it myself at 13/14 years old.
 My family had no

 suspicion, thanks to my four-hour rule: never returning home until four hours

-had passed after smoking.
+had passed after smoking pot or doing cocaine as increased in dosage every year.
 I can honestly say I felt incredibly lonely.
 Despite

 the constant flow of people in and out of my daily life—countless interactions